ORGANISATION NAMEParis Institute for Advanced Study

 This call for applications is open to:

-- Senior university professors or researchers holding a position in a university or research institution or emeritus and having a minimum of 10 years of full time research experience after their PhD (at the time of the application).
-To be considered a senior, the applicant must have received her/his PhD before April 1st 2010.
+- Senior university professors or researchers holding a position in a university or research institution or emeritus and having a minimum of 10 years of full-time research experience after their PhD (at the time of the application).
+To be considered a senior, the applicant must have received her/his PhD before April 1, 2010.

-- Junior scholars having a minimum of 2 and maximum of 9 years of research experience after the PhD.
-To be eligible and considered a junior, the applicant must have received her/his PhD between April 1st 2010 and April 1st 2018.
+- Junior scholars having the status of a postdoctoral researcher or holding a position in a university or research institution, and having a minimum of 2 and maximum of 9 years of research experience after the PhD.
+To be eligible and considered a junior, the applicant must have received her/his PhD between April 1, 2010, and April 1, 2018.

 CRITERIA OF SELECTION